Shopify/slate/packages/slate-cli/README.md

 #### options
 ```
--e, --environment  deploy to a comma-separated list of environments
+-e, --env  deploy to a comma-separated list of environments
 -m, --manual       disable auto-deployment of the theme files
 ```

-Deploy to a different environment with the `-e` flag (short for `--environment`) plus the environment name, or multiple environments at once with comma separated values
+Deploy to a different environment with the `-e` flag (short for `--env`) plus the environment name, or multiple environments at once with comma separated values
 ```
 slate deploy -e staging
 slate deploy -e development,staging,production